-The San Marcos Police Mental Health Unit consists of one corporal and two officers.
+The San Marcos Police Mental Health Unit consists of one corporal, two officers, and one certified therapy K-9.
 The Officers are dedicated to positively impact the quality of life for the citizens of San Marcos by assisting those suffering from a variety of mental illnesses.
 The Mental Health Unit Officers help the individuals in crisis and assure the person gets the help he or she needs.

 Normal Duty Hours are Monday thru Friday 8:00 AM - 8:00 PM.

 Our Mental Health Officer strive to provide mental health intervention to individuals suffering from mental illness.
 This intervention may include crisis counseling, medical help and stabilization, placement in a mental health facility or treatment center and provide information and referrals to other helpful service providers.

 Out Mental Health Officers respond to calls for service on individuals who may be experiencing a mental health related crisis.
 Out Officers also conduct home and follow-up visits to help divert future crisis and calls for service.

 The Mental Health Officer works with Hill Country Community MHDD and the Mobile Crisis Outreach Team (MCOT) in crisis situations.
 MCOT is designed to bring expert psychiatric assistance to individuals in the community setting.